skip to content

 00:31:33 - Anthony Campolo

 That's good.
 Yeah.
 I don't know if my last name is necessarily that simple.
-Some people find other ways to pronounce it and based on just looking at it can even be a couple things.
-Yeah, it's whether it's camp or comp is what people get confused about.
+Some people find other ways to pronounce it, and based on just looking at it, it can even be a couple things.
+It's whether it's Camp or Comp is what people get confused about.
 Some people say Campolo.

 00:31:47 - Jenn Junod